All Episodes

 We have eyewitnesses that were there.

-I think we need to do more to protect all of our citizens.
+Let me say this: I think we need to do more to protect all of our citizens.

-I have long advocated uh this is not what today is about, but there are too many guns on the street.
+I have long advocated this is not what today is about, but there are too many guns on the street.

 I mean, I've long talked about this.

-Background check, shutting down gun show who poles.
+Background check, shutting down gun show loopholes.

-You know, that's not for today's discussion, but it's not just about politicians.
+That's not for today's discussion, but it's not just about politicians.

 We worry about this every day for all of our citizens.

-Why did it not the day for why are you bringing it up?
+Why are you bringing it up?

-I'm gonna criticize that you're bringing up guns at this time.
+People are going to criticize that you're bringing up guns at this time.

 This is a very serious issue.

-You know, I just came with Colonel Flaherty recently, you know, we just buried one of our great state troopers, a special agent, with a wife and three young children.
+You know, we just buried one of our great state troopers, a special agent, with a wife and three young children.

 Needless, senseless.